×

 Nursing degrees at the University of Providence include:

-• Master of Science in Nursing, Nurse Educator (MSN)
+• Master of Science in Nursing, Nurse Educator Concentration

-• Master of Science in Nursing, Adult-Gerontology Nurse Practitioner (MSN)
+• Master of Science in Nursing, Adult-Gerontology Primary Care Nurse Practitioner Concentration

 Choosing a Nursing Program – Which One is Right for Me?

 Pursuing a nursing degree at the University of Providence is an easy choice to make.
-Our nursing program is well-known and respected with a reputation for excellence and a dedication to inspiring all students to practice values-based nursing care in their profession.
+Our nursing programs are well-known and respected with a reputation for excellence and a dedication to inspiring students to practice values-based nursing care.
 If you’re wondering which nursing program aligns with your experience and goals, consider the following program overviews.

 Accelerated Bachelor of Science in Nursing